DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 `Installation using kernel.org driver`_ below.
 If you are on a kernel earlier than 4.4, see `Installation using 01.org QAT driver`_.

+For **Intel QuickAssist Technology C62x** device, kernel 4.5 or greater is needed.
+See instructions for `Installation using kernel.org driver`_ below.

 Installation using 01.org QAT driver
 ------------------------------------

+NOTE: There is no driver available for **Intel QuickAssist Technology C62x** on 01.org.

 Download the latest QuickAssist Technology Driver from `01.org
 <https://01.org/packet-processing/intel%C2%AE-quickassist-technology-drivers-and-patches>`_